neelchauhan/www.neelc.org/content/posts/freebsd-ipfw-nat.md

     kldload ipfw ipfw_nat

-To enable this at boottime, put the following in `/etc/rc.conf`:
+To enable this at boot, put the following in `/etc/rc.conf`:

     kld_list="ipfw ipfw_nat"